orbeon/orbeon-forms-doc/Form-Runner:-Server-side-Embedding.md

 - setup a filter in `WEB-INF/lib`
 - call the embedding API when producing a page

+SLF4J is also required for logging.
+If your application already uses SLF4J, you don't need to do anything.
+Otherwise, you must add slf4j-api.jar to your application's `WEB-INF/lib` folder.

+*OPTIONAL: In addition, if you want to actually configure logging for the embedding library, you must add a logging adapter for SLF4j and the appropriate configuration file, for example for log4j.*

 This is a typical filter configuration:

 ```xml